Kings Cross, Double Bay, Woolloomooloo hotels

 14 Kings Cross Road Map

-Larmont Sydney - by Lancemore (formally Diamant Hotel Sydney) welcomes travellers to stylish accommodations complementing the trendy district of Kings Cross.
-The luxury hotel places guests less...
+Diamant Boutique Hotel Sydney welcomes travellers to stylish accommodations complementing the trendy district of Kings Cross.
+The luxury hotel places guests less than three kilometres to must-see...
 More

 Springfield lodge is a beautiful 1930's boutique accommodation house located in the leafy suburb of Potts Point, just a kilometre from Sydney's CBD.
 Well known tourist spots such as Elizabeth Bay...
 More